 2. Multiple Voices

 If there is more than one person in the room while recording, make sure that they stay calm while you are recording.
 Do not let people speak at once, and ask people to identify themselves before they speak.
+This is very important and it’s even better if they identify themselves again whilst speaking during the recording.
 It’s also important to make sure that the listener understands what is being said.
 If everyone talks at once, the transcript will suffer.

 3. External Microphones